Some common reasons for a consultation :

-Consultations for adults and adolescents (for French consultations, click here).
+Consultations for individuals, couples and familys (for French consultations, click here).

 Before Signing Up For Therapy

 Doing therapy can be revolutionary and improve many things, but not everyone is ready or a good candidate for it.
-If your distress is too severe, it can prevent you from finding the energy necessary and/or desire to change things.
-In this case, it is most likely best to wait by finding a way to rest at home or on a retreat before starting the therapeutic process.
+If your distress is too severe, it can prevent you from finding the energy necessary and/or desire to work on things, as well as create unrealistic expectations of your therapist.
+In this case, it is most likely best to wait and find a way to rest at home or on a retreat before starting the therapeutic process.

 1) Active collaboration

 Psychotherapy involves both parties; it is a collaboration of two equals in which both take full responsibility for addressing any difficulties during the process.
 The therapist cannot « guess » what you are thinking or « magically » create the desired change.
 As you know best, who you are, what your needs are and what you are going through, it is by sharing and questioning thoughts and doubts that we have the best chance in meeting your goals.
 You are the driving force of change who can decide if and when change is needed.
 Indeed, the tools I have are powerless without your input.

 To speak implies risks, it can be uncomfortable and scary to bring up stories that we are ashamed of or don’t totally understand.
 It is a process and with time, you should feel more legitimate and comfortable exploring your Self and thoughts.